OperaGraecaAdnotata/OGA/query/README.md

 is that there are two
-kinds of annotation that two kinds of syntax correspond to: the annotation associated with single tokens (*token-based*) and the annotation associated with all tokens of a texts (*text-based*, known also as metadata field).
+kinds of annotation that two kinds of syntax correspond to: the annotation associated with single tokens (*token-based*) and the annotation associated with all tokens of a text (*text-based*, known also as metadata field).
 For example, the field `author` is the same for all tokens of a text and therefore is a metadata field.